QuentinRa/blog.quentinra.dev/maths/graph/trees/opti.md

 **Prim's algorithm**

-1. Draw all of your vertices
-2. While you are not done
-    1. pick a vertex
+1. Draw a starting vertex and add it links in $S$
-    2. draw the edges from this vertex to others
-    3. if an edge is creating a cycle, we remove the one with the biggest weight
+2. While $S$ isn't empty
+    1. pick the edge in $S$ having the least weight
+    2. if you can add it without creating a cycle, then add it
+    3. else destroy/remove the link
+    4. add the new vertex edges in $S$

 <hr class="sl">